Rule of Law is the basis of our freedom and democracy.

 ‘an impairment of, or disturbance in, the functioning of the mind, or brain’.

-And, gives a non-exhaustive, expansive list of examples. mental illness, learning disabled, etc.
+And gives a non-exhaustive, expansive list of examples. mental illness, learning disabled, now 375, including intoxication by alcohol and effect of medication.

 But avoids any definitions/explanations, of these listed classes.